 Nestled among scenic mountain ranges, Moosehead Lake in Maine is New England’s largest lake.
 Its island studded waters stretch as far as the eye can see, and are surrounded by vast forested wilderness.
 Starting your paddle in Cowan Cove, your days will be filled by covering mileage over the water, passing by islands and hugging the shoreline most of the time.
 Passing through The Narrows, you will spend your nights at Jewett Cove, and Spencer Bay and spend the last day in Lily Bay State Park chilling on their sandy beaches and reminiscing about the amazing trip in which you just partook.

-Umbagog Lake Leaders: Alexa Harrison and Zack Anderson
+Umbagog Lake Leaders: Pippin Evarts and Gordon Hargraves

 This canoeing trip provides adventure as you explore all the inlets and coves in the wonderful Umbagog Lake.
 Paddle through Sweet Meadows and canoe as much as the Lake as possible!
 Paddle all day, with breaks for swimming, exploration and relaxation at Diamond Peaks and Cedar Stump campsites.
 Take in the amazing scenery and wildlife as you travel down the Androscoggin River on your last day.